idaholab/Deep-Lynx-MOOSE/README.md

 ## MOOSE Adapter
 The purpose of the `MOOSE Adapter` file is to run an input file in MOOSE.
 ### Steps
-1. Receive new data from Deep Lynx
+1. Receive new data from DeepLynx
     * Edit the input file via `Edit Input File` file
 2. Run the input file in MOOSE
     * Inputs: data file and input file
     * Outputs: results file
-3. Imports the results into Deep Lynx
+3. Imports the results into DeepLynx

 ![MOOSE Adapter Architecture](data/MOOSE_Adapter_Architecture.png)